Summary

 VLOOKUP only looks right

 VLOOKUP can only look to the right.
-In other words, you can only retrieve data to the right of the column that holds lookup values:
+In other words, you can only retrieve data to the right of the first column in the table provided to VLOOKUP.
+For example, to look up information by ID in the table below, we must provide the range D3:F9 as the table, and that means we can only look up Email and Department:

 VLOOKUP can only look to the right

-VLOOKUP has two match modes, exact and approximate, controlled by the fourth argument, range_lookup.
+VLOOKUP has two match modes: exact match and approximate match.
+The match mode used by VLOOKUP is controlled by the last argument, range_lookup.
 The word "range" in this case refers to "range of values" – when range_lookup is TRUE, VLOOKUP will match a range of values rather than an exact value.
-A good example of this is using VLOOKUP to calculate grades.
-When range_lookup is FALSE, VLOOKUP performs an exact match, as in the example above.
+When range_lookup is FALSE, VLOOKUP will only allow an exact match:

 =VLOOKUP(value,table,col_index,TRUE) // approximate match